-An index, also known as a secondary index, is an optional structure.
-You can create indexes for some fields based on your business requirements to speed up queries for the fields.
-This topic describes the advantages and disadvantages of indexes, the availability and visibility of indexes, and the relationship between indexes and keys.
+An index, also known as a secondary index, is an optional structure that users can choose to create on specific fields based on their business needs.
+This helps accelerate queries on those fields.
+This topic describes the advantages and disadvantages of using indexes, their availability and visibility, and their relationship with keys.

-OceanBase Database adopts the clustered index table model.
-The system automatically generates a primary key index for the specified primary key, and other indexes that you create are secondary indexes.
+In OceanBase Database, the clustered index table model is used.
+This means that a primary key index is automatically created for the user-specified primary key, while other user-created indexes are secondary indexes.

 obclient> CREATE TABLE employee(id INT, name VARCHAR(20), PRIMARY KEY(id));